 Savoring is also uniquely tied to stress.
 People who are under a lot of stress tend to have a hard time savoring things.
 But when stress is lifted, savoring seems to automatically kick in.
-Think of how good it feels to enjoy a quiet morning after a big deadline, or to get to a nice hotel room after a rough day of travel.
+Think of how good it feels to enjoy a quiet morning after a big deadline, or to get to a quiet hotel room after a rough day of travel.
 Neuroscience research shows that sustained activation of a region of your brain called the ventral striatum is related to both savoring and lower levels of cortisol (a stress hormone), suggesting the possibility that one might help suppress the other.

-Perhaps the most well-known savoring strategy is to simply bask in positive experiences when they come along.
 Much like the practice of mindfulness, this type of savoring involves being present in the current moment and aware of sensory information.
 But unlike mindfulness, which emphasizes detached observation, in-the-moment savoring involves actively seeking out and soaking in the positive emotions.

 This comes more easily when you set your intentions ahead of time regarding where, when, and what you’re going to savor.
 For instance, if you plan to savor your family holiday dinner, you might notice more of the little quirks that you love about your relatives, feel more grateful for your time together, and be less perturbed by a snide comment or a dry turkey.

 Try it out: Try selecting a few specific moments or events over the next week that you plan to savor.
-Maybe it’s watching loved ones unwrap gifts, or savoring the taste of your favorite holiday food, or being fully present when the clock strikes midnight on New Year’s Eve.
+Maybe it’s watching loved ones unwrap gifts, savoring the taste of your favorite holiday food, or being fully present when the clock strikes midnight on New Year’s Eve.
 Whatever the occasion, remember to take in the enjoyable sensory, emotional, and relational aspects of the experience and hold on to them for as long as you can.